-That’s why in this post I’m going to take a deep dive into why it is beneficial to wear the same clothes every day as well as looking at the common objections against integrating such a polarising system to your wardrobe.
+That’s why in this post, I’m going to take a deep dive into why it is beneficial to wear the same clothes every day.
+We’ll also be looking at the common objections against integrating such a polarising system to your wardrobe.

 If implementing a personal uniform is something you’ve been contemplating for a while, but haven’t dared to do it, this is the post for you.
 I should also mention that this philosophy applies to women as much as it pertains to men.

 To build my argument, I think it’s important first to understand why humans wear clothes.